 Alright, initially, I had a wildly different post planned for today, and got derailed by my penchant for not doing well on prescription medication.
 However, after an emergency follow up with my doctor, who shares a last name with my beloved Ray Bradbury, we’ve likely worked out the kinks, and I’ve also walked roughly three and a half (maybe 3.4 miles?) today, so I’m finally sitting down to write, now after a shower and chicken ramen with frozen veggies (a hold over from my university days), my thoughts turned to a topic I see covered in so many, many ways.
 And a great number of those articles end up feeling a bit like this.

 Let’s skip that part.
 Now, I’m not going to get into any advice about ideal careers or anything either.
 We’ve all got talents.
-Mine talents are not the same as yours, I promise.
-My sister can talk about make up and hair and style for hours.
+My talents are not the same as yours, I promise.
+My sister can talk about makeup and hair and style for hours.
 I usually zone out about two minutes in, but I know enough to not show up to a meeting or job interview looking like a hack.
 Usually.
 So I drifted back to those concepts I fall back on when, like today, everything seems to be falling apart.
 These aren’t obscure truths found in the halls of monasteries or dredged from the sunken depths of Atlantis.
 No need to consult your doctor before implementing most of them either.
 So, let’s get started.
 Oh, and they aren’t in any particular order, because I couldn’t figure out which to tackle first.

 1. Claim your name.
 Really OWN it.

 Okay, hear me out, here.
 Do you really KNOW your name?
 And I don’t just mean knowing how to spell it or correct someone’s pronunciation politely if they happen to get it wrong (which happens to me all the time.)
 I mean do you OWN your name like you own your deepest passions?
 Hey, stop giving me that look.
 I’m not crazy.
 Maybe I am, but here’s the thing.
-Your name is the unique symbol that stand for everything that is you, whatever that means in its fullest extent.
+Your name is the unique symbol that stands for everything that is you, whatever that means in its fullest extent.
 It may have started out as the string of letters your parents asked a doctor to slap on a birth certificate, but if you’re old enough to read this, it’s already so much more.

 Put your eyebrow down, and let me explain.
 Each piece of your name had a reason.
 We’ll start with the surname.
 It’s a representation of all those who came before.
 Chances are you’ve got everyone from the scullery maid dating a horse thief to some kind of noble or royal in that name, so dig a bit, even if it’s just to ask your parents about one or two awesome things your grandparents did.
 Or, hey, if it’s a fairly common last name, there’s a possibility you’re related to someone amazing who shares that name, so why not treasure a story connection there that you find special?

 Then you’ve got your given names.
 Most people in the United States have a first and middle name, or just a first name, and many parents spend at least several weeks, if not months finding those names.
 Ask your parents what the inspiration for your given name was.
 Check out the meanings in a baby names book.
 What part of the world did your name come from?
-Are their alternate spellings?
+Are there alternate spellings?

 Lastly, are there other names you prefer?
 These names are far more personal, and often quite telling.
 I didn’t really understand the idea of owning my name until I chose I name that fit my trajectory and goals in life.
-The same is true of both many trans people I know, and other non-trans people I know who’ve experienced great trauma and found the only way to move through was to distance themselves from the names that held continued symbols of that trauma.
+The same is true of both many trans people I know and other non-trans people I know who’ve experienced great trauma and found the only way to move through was to distance themselves from the names that held continued symbols of that trauma.